Case Studies

 DOREATHY HARPER

-Doreathy (Doretha) Harper was born in 1954 in Greensboro NC.
-She was the youngest of ten children.
-Doretha had a very diverse career.
-She became a cosmetologist in the 90s, owned a cleaning business, and in the latter part of her career, was a security guard at North Carolina A&T State University.
+Doretha was born in 1954 in Greensboro.
+She was the youngest of ten.
+Doretha had a varied career.
+She was a cosmetologist in the 90s, owned a cleaning business, and was a university security guard.
 She was the mother of three children and had three grandchildren.

-In 2017, after her husband died, her condition continued to deteriorate.
+In 2017, after her husband died, her condition deteriorated.
 She would go outside and pick up trash in neighbors’ yards and repeat the same activities over and over again.
 She barely slept and would constantly walk.

 Doretha was moved to a memory care unit in May 2017 where she remained until her passing in April 2020, just two days after her 66th birthday.
 The one activity that remained constant in her life was her need to walk.
-She would walk most of the day.
-The facility where she lived was very conducive to walking with its long hallways.
+She would walk most of the day as the facility had long hallways.
 Her weight began to decline.
 She became incontinent and could not bathe herself.
 The attending physician at the memory care unit diagnosed her with Alzheimer’s.

 The pathology report performed by the Mayo Clinic confirmed the clinical diagnosis of Corticobasal Degeneration along with argyrophilic grain disease.